Bernie-2016/fieldthebern-android/Readme.md

 ##Building

+Because all these API keys are based on your debug key, you will need to ask for a valid `debug.keystore` from the current app developers.

+All these keys **must** be generated with the same `debug.keystore`

 You will need a **YouTube API key** and **Google Maps Android API Key**.
+Easiest way to get the Google API keys would be to ask a current **fieldthebern-android** developer.

-Follow the instructions here: [Registering your application](https://developers.google.com/youtube/android/player/register)
+You can also set up your own API keys (for YouTube and Google Maps) by following the instructions here: [Registering your application](https://developers.google.com/youtube/android/player/register)
 Both APIs use the same key, just add both to your application in the Google API Console.

-You will also need to setup **Facebook App** to get the App ID.
-You only need to create an app in "developer" mode.
-Follow the instructions here: [Facebook Login for Android](https://developers.facebook.com/docs/facebook-login/android)
+In order to have the app work with **Facebook** you will need to ask us for the Facebook App ID.
+You cannot setup your own facebook app because it needs to use the same app as the **fieldthebern-api**

 Once you have your key, create a `keys.xml` file under the `app/src/main/res/values` folder.
 ```xml